TL;DR – Our version of “I’m not reading all that, *SparkNotes pls.”

 No, not the famous phantom-hunting group from those cool movies.

-Ghost brokers are the ultimate fraudsters, selling forged or invalid discounted insurance policies to unsuspecting consumers.
-Victims find themselves uninsured, facing legal penalties for driving without valid insurance, and financially liable for any damages or injuries from accidents.
-Worst still, fraudsters can use personal information shared for identity theft or other fraudulent activities.
+Ghost brokers sell forged or invalid discounted insurance policies to unsuspecting consumers.
+Victims often find themselves uninsured, facing legal penalties for driving without a valid insurance policy, and are financially liable for any damages or injuries from accidents.

 Here are a few tips to help you spot a ghost broker from several kilometres away:

-1. Secure payment methods: Be cautious of brokers asking for payment in cash or through untraceable methods.
+- Be cautious of brokers asking for payment in cash or through untraceable methods.
 Legitimate brokers won’t do this; they usually accept payments through secure channels (debit or credit cards, bank transfers, and online payment gateway services like PayPal).

-1. Professionalism and transparency: Authentic brokers provide clear information about the policies and are transparent about their fees and services.
+- Authentic brokers provide clear information about the policies and are transparent about their fees and services.

 Scammers are experts at what they do, but these methods should be helpful if you ever encounter one.
 These points will help you identify and steer clear of ghost brokers, ensuring you deal with legitimate insurance providers.